kameliaizzati/kameliaizzati/README.md

 Hi everyone, my name is Kamelia Izzati!

-I just discovered and decided to be a software engineer or any roles that related with coding and problem-solving skills.
+I just discovered and decided to become a software engineer or any roles that related with coding and problem-solving skills.
 So here I am to start my journey to become a programmer.
 Wish me luck!
 <!--
 **kameliaizzati/kameliaizzati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.